Answers to Frequently Asked Questions

 - Does the Highway Department collect brush or leaves from the roadside?

-- Can I get mulch and stone from the Town?
+- Can I get mulch from the Town?

 - I want to re-do my landscaping, are there restrictions close to the road?